Chicago Blackhawks: Logo

-A white woman, Irene Castle, McLaughlin's wife, designed the original version of the team's logo, which featured a crudely drawn black and white Native head in a circle.
+Irene Castle, McLaughlin's wife, designed the original version of the team's logo, which featured a crudely drawn black and white Native head in a circle.
+Castle, the original designer, was white.
 This design went through several significant changes between 1926 and 1955.
 During this period, seven distinct versions of the primary logo were worn on the team's uniforms.
 At the beginning of the 1955–56 season, the outer circle was removed and the head began to resemble the team's current primary logo.
 This crest and uniform went through subtle changes until the 1964–65 season; the basic logo and jersey design have remained constant ever since.
 In 2008, The Hockey News staff voted the team's main logo to be the best in the NHL.
 In 2010, sports columnist Damien Cox called on the franchise to retire the "racially insensitive" logo, saying that, "Clearly, no right-thinking person would name a team after an aboriginal figure these days any more than they would use Muslims or Africans or Chinese or any ethnic group to depict a specific sporting notion."
 Furthermore, the National Congress of American Indians (NCAI) believes that all Native-themed logos, including that of the Blackhawks, "continue to profit from harmful stereotypes originated during a time when white superiority and segregation were common place."